Shubham11234/Work-Report/README.md

 •	Testing- Performed testing ON “ROBERT” project and get all the UI and Developer bugs fixed.
 •	Testing- Performed Testing on “CATHAL” Project.

+Work Report – 29th September 2022

+•	Wordpress –  Working on a project using elementor.
+•	Testing- Performed testing ON “Golfer” project.
+•	Testing- Performed Testing on “Catherine” Project.